skypjack/entt/docs/md/signal.md

 replacement for an `std::function`.
 Instead, it tries to overcome the problems with the latter.<br/>
-That being said, non-capturing lambda functions are supported, even though some feature aren't available in this case.
+That being said, non-capturing lambda functions are supported, even though some features aren't available in this case.

 This is a logical consequence of the support for connecting functions at runtime.
 Therefore, lambda functions undergo the same rules and